 He borrowed a 700 and took it to Daimler-Benz for appraisal.
 They thought it was a good product which could make some money.

 At considerable risk to the family fortune Quandt set about buying up a controlling interest in BMW, thus preventing another shareholder’s meeting to vote on the sale resolution.

 He paid off some of the debts and invested Quandt money into the production of the 700.
 Once production started he set about assembling a team of technical staff who knew how to design, develop and produce a quality but profitable mid size car in medium volume.
 Fortunately for Quandt nearby medium volume car builder Borgward were have a financial crisis of their own so there was no problem finding the right staff.

 Quandt recognised the core brand values of BMW, something we now know as “sheer driving pleasure”, a value BMW had been true to until after the second world war when things went so horribly wrong.

 In many ways, the 700 was the first post WW2 BMW to have those values.
 By enhancing those values and making them the primary design guide, the new BMW team produced the Neue Klasse cars, from which the 3, 5, 6 and 7 series sprang in the 1970’s and all other BMWs have followed.

-The 700 had considerable success in motor racing and was exported to many countries.
+The 700 had considerable success in motor racing and was exported to many countries, including England, Canada, and Malaya.
 It was also manufactured under licence in some countries where import restrictions prevented direct export.
 Amongst those was Argentina where Metalmecánica SAIC assembled the 700 sedan and sold it as a De Carlo 700 Glamor until 1964 when the same running gear was clothed with a Simca 1000 look-alike body (Metalmecánica also assembled the Simca under licence) and sold as a De Carlo SL.
 They also assembled some De Carlo 700 coupes in 1961.